YoelAbk6/Newton-and-Secant/README.md

 ==Description==

-The program takes a function f(x) and finds her roots using Newton Raphson and the Secant methods.
+The program takes a function f(x) and finds its roots using Newton Raphson and the Secant methods.

 The methods will stop on three conditions: